 For the full policy on academic misconduct, including a table of the possible penalties, please refer to section 9 of the Assessment Handbook.

-Further information on good academic practice and the appropriate use of sources can be found in the statement on Working with academic integrity (pdf - 107KB)
+Further information on good academic practice and the appropriate use of sources can be found in the statement on the following page:What do we mean by academic integrity? - Academic Integrity Toolkit - LibGuides at University of Reading

 Statement on academic misconduct